ValeWasTaken/Random_Programs/README.md

 Random_Programs
 ===============

-A collection of random programs I've made in various languages that weren't their own repository or have not been already made into a repository.
+A collection of random programs I've made in various languages that weren't worth their own repository or have not been already made into a repository.